lamoda/gonkey/README.md

     // init the DB to load the fixtures if needed (details below)
     //db := ...

+    // init Aerospike to load the fixtures if needed (details below)
+    //aerospikeClient := ...

     // create a server instance of your app srv := server.NewServer()
     defer srv.Close()